Gizmo199/Wraptor/README.md

 **NOTE**
 I believe everything works correctly, but I haven't had the chance to go through all of the functionality with a fine toothed comb.
 Please report any issues you come acrossed and I will be sure to fix them ASAP! :)

+Also note that any function calls that normally contain the word `delete` are replaced in the structs with the word `erase`

 # Wraptor
 A library of wrapper functions for gamemaker studio 2